 Are Volcanoes in Costa Rica Dangerous?

 Costa Rica is famous for its volcanoes.
 The country is part of the so-called Pacific Ring Fire Circle.
-Today, depending on who you talk to, there are five or six active volcanoes in Costa Rica.
+Today there are eight active volcanoes in Costa Rica.

 If you are considering a trip to Costa Rica should you be concerned about the dangers of volcanoes?

 Not really.
 Riding a motorcycle in Costa Rica kills more people in a year than volcanoes have in the entirety of recorded history.

 Volcanoes are an important part of what makes Costa Rica a great vacation spot.
 They are amazing, powerful, beautiful and, yes, slightly dangerous.
 However, with some common sense and precaution, you can enjoy everything that this unique volcanic area has to offer a traveler.
 For the most part, volcano eruptions in Costa Rica are not mortally dangerous.
 They are just an inconvenience.
 An eruption will spill ash into the air that can result in airport closures and respiratory irritation for those that are sensitive.

 The volcanoes that are currently active are:

 Of these active volcanoes, only Irazu and Arenal have experienced significant eruptions since 1963.
 In total, there have been six eruptions between the two.
 Since 1975, volcanoes have accounted for five deaths in Costa Rica.